camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ```
 #### create an incident
 The code example then checks the status code.
-If the response code is not a 200 an execption will be thrown.
-Within the code this execption is not handeled.
+If the response code is not a 200 an exception will be thrown.
+Within the code this exception is not handled.
 Hence this will lead to an incident within the Camunda Platform Engine

 ```java
  if (response.getStatus() != 200) {